-When Humbert pulls the curtain he fails to screen himself so Jean sits facing away from him and throughout the latter part of the conversation is only a shadow on the other side of the curtain.
-This may remind of room 237 and the enigmatic and terrifying woman partially veiled by the shower curtain.
+When Humbert pulls the shower curtain he fails to screen himself so Jean sits facing away from him and throughout the latter part of the conversation she is only a shadow on the other side of the curtain.
+This may remind of Room 237 and the enigmatic and terrifying woman partially veiled by the shower curtain.
 Here, however, it very much reminds of Vivian Darkbloom, Quilty's co-author (Nabokov), who stood with her back to Charlotte at the dance.

 Beale Sr., whose son struck Charlotte (in the book one of his older sons strikes Charlotte, but he's in the car), and is in this scene trying to convince Humbert that his son isn't responsible, as he sits next to the back-turned shadow of Jean/John Farlow, represents twinning/mirroring in the book, and Kubrick has kept this here with Beale's mention of his twins in Lolita's class.

 The Beales' father kills Charlotte Haze, and they are the first of no less than five sets of twins or twinned names in Lolita's class (the Beales, the Cowans, the Talbots, and the incestuous Mirandas), a microscopic vision of the doubling (H.H. and Quilty) and mirroring that occurs in the roomy interior of the entire book (including Ray's Foreward), where even cars have their twins; "the long hairy arm of coincidence" is said to have its unpredictable "twin limb"; Mrs. Haze is echoed by the widow Mrs. Hays; and obscure women of science mirror one another in spite of the almost 300 pages separating them (Blanche Schwarzmann: "White Blackman", and Melanie Weiss: "Black White";).